Waldron College of Health and Human Services

 The mission of academic advising in the Waldron College of Health and Human Services is to provide academic support to students pursuing their undergraduate degree by providing information and appropriate referrals related to degree programs, career goals, and life goals.
 This mission is accomplished by offering accurate and timely information on academic requirements, policies and procedures, and career choices.
 Academic Advising is more than just selecting courses and registering for classes; academic advising is vital to student success.

-Students who are Pre-social work, Pre-nursing and Pre-communication sciences and disorders are advised in the Advising Center.
-Students in Communication Sciences and Disorders, Nursing, and Social Work are assigned a faculty advisor in their department, with the advising center staff serving as secondary advisors.
+Students who are Pre-nursing and Pre-communication sciences and disorders and some Pre-social work students are advised in the Advising Center or in the Academic Success Center.
+Students in Communication Sciences and Disorders, Nursing, and Social Work are assigned a faculty advisor in their department, with the Advising Center staff serving as secondary advisors.

 Students who visit the Center for assistance will find: